 Pooled income funds received its name from the fact that the charity will “pool” the donations from a number of different donors into one fund.
 The purpose of pooling the funds is to avoid the expenses of maintaining different trusts, as the charity is usually the trust creator.

 Pooled income funds are different from CRTs in that the pooled income fund must distribute ALL of the income currently, not just a set amount or set percentage.
 If it does not distribute all of its income then the excess will be taxed at the regular trust tax rates.
+Accordingly, the amount that passes to the individual beneficiaries can fluctuate based upon the income generated.

 Pooled income funds are most beneficial when a person dies and wants to leave some money to a loved one in the form of an income stream and then the rest to charity after the loved one dies.
+Note that many Pooled income funds require the beneficiaries to be alive and of a certain age.
+So it may be tough to use this to name younger beneficiaries.